OtakuSenpai/TsukiBot/README.md

 Then you have to add another library,which is a plugin system I made during my summer vacations of 2017.
 It's name is Tryx Plugin System, and it's licensed under MIT License.

-Create a new folder,name it "TryxPS",one inside the other folder,and inside that new folder("TryxPS"),type this(again,if you are on Windows use TortoiseGit):-
+Type this inside the "TsukiBot" folder(again,if you are on Windows use TortoiseGit):-

 ```
 git clone https://github.com/OtakuSenpai/TryxPS.git